Engineers' Registration

 As a Licensed Member of the Engineering Council (EC), the Institute encourages members to register with the EC.
 The Institute can assess suitably qualified members for admission to the EC Register as Chartered Engineer (CEng), Incorporated Engineer (IEng) and Engineering Technician (EngTech).

-CEng, IEng and EngTech now follow either the ‘Standard Route’ or ‘Individual Route’.
-All requirements and information about the UK-SPEC can be found on the Engineering Council (EC) website:
+The assessment of applications for CEng, IEng or EngTech is now carried by means of recognised qualifications or individual assessment.
+All requirements and information about the UK-SPEC can be found on the Engineering Council (EC) website: www.engc.org.uk/ukspec/

 Download the UK-SPEC Standard for Chartered Engineers, Incorporated Engineers and Engineering Technicians.